Financial Samurai

 A student or parent should not have to spend the same amount of tuition for classes that are being taught online instead of in the physical classroom.
 An important part of the college experience is in-person networking to build lifelong connections and friendships.
 Moving online impedes this invaluable opportunity.

-It is already too late for many of us who have spent big bucks and many years getting our college degrees.
+It is already too late for many of us who spent big bucks and many years getting our college degrees.
 However, it is not too late for our children to make wiser educational and financial decisions about their higher education.

 If we do nothing, then we will be creating another generation of massively indebted and highly dissatisfied college graduates who are unable to find meaningful work.
 Debt and a lack of meaningful work hurt relationships, delay saving and investing, delay or eliminate family formation, and create deep levels of dissatisfaction.